Grading and Transcripts: Twin Cities, Crookston, Morris, Rochester

 - An undergraduate student may repeat a course only once (except as noted in section 6(c)).
 The college offering the course may grant an exception to this provision.
 [Morris only] Students who receive a grade of S or C or higher may repeat a course only if space permits.

-- When a student repeats a course before receiving his/her degree, (a) both grades for the course will appear on the official transcript, (b) the course credits may not be counted more than once toward degree and program requirements, and (c) only the last enrollment for the course will count in the student's grade point average.
+- When a student repeats a course before receiving the degree, (a) both grades for the course will appear on the official transcript, (b) the course credits may not be counted more than once toward degree and program requirements, and (c) only the last enrollment for the course will count in the student's grade point average.

 - Provisions 6 (a) and (b) of this policy will not apply to courses (1) using the same number but where students study different content each term of enrollment and (2) to courses designated as "repetition allowed."

-- If an undergraduate student repeats a course after his/her degree has been awarded, the original course grade will not be excluded from the degree GPA nor will the new grade be included in the degree GPA.
+- If an undergraduate student repeats a course after the degree has been awarded, the original course grade will not be excluded from the degree GPA nor will the new grade be included in the degree GPA.

 - Bracketing is the practice of not including a course in the calculation of a student's GPA and not counting the course as satisfying any degree requirements, including electives, because a student has repeated a course.
 When a student repeats a course, all prior attempts are bracketed and only the most recent attempt counts (except as provided in 6 (c)).
 No department or college may bracket the courses of another department or college for any reason other than course repetition.
 An F may not be bracketed with an N. A University course may not be bracketed with a course taken at another institution.
 The Graduate School does not bracket courses.